open-s4c/demo-ccat/talks/oh-asplos25/SLIDES.md

 <!-- pause -->

+>

+>

 ## REALLY NEED TO WRITE YOURSELF?
 1. Use **atomic operations on every racy access**
     - Even on simple reads and writes
 2. Use the **strongest barriers**
     - Default in `vatomic` and `stdatomic.h`
-3. Check correctness (mostly) ignoring WMM
+3. Check correctness "ignoring" WMM
 4. Relax

 <!-- pause -->